wame/GeneratorBundle/README.md

 This bundle is heaviliy altered version of the [SensioGeneratorBundle](http://symfony.com/doc/3.0/bundles/SensioGeneratorBundle/index.html).
-It specifically has many changes and extra features regarding entity and CRUD generations.
+It specifically has changes and extra features regarding entity and CRUD generations.